kd2org/karadav/README.md

 This server features:

-* User-friendly directory listings for file browsing with a web browser:
+* User-friendly directory listings for file browsing with a web browser, using [WebDAV Manager.js](https://github.com/kd2org/webdav-manager.js)
-	* Upload directly from browser
+	* Upload directly from browser, using paste, or drag and drop
 	* Rename
 	* Delete
 	* Create and edit text file